-The program points for your Ayurveda retreat in Sri Lanka depend strongly on the length of your stay.
+What your Ayurveda retreat in Sri Lanka will entail depends strongly on the length of your stay.
 Treatment plans usually include Ayurveda classics like massages as well as Ayurvedic facial masks and aromatherapy.
 Many resorts offer small Ayurveda workshops, for example on Ayurvedic nutrition.

 Yoga retreats are a wonderful addition to any Ayurveda therapy in Sri Lanka against stress.
 Ayurveda hotels often offer local excursions to traditional meditation sites and Buddhist temples.
 This is an ideal opportunity to discover the country's culture during an Ayurveda retreat in Sri Lanka.